The Creamiest Smoked Mac and Cheese

 - Add in the crumbled bacon and stir to combine.

-- Sprinkle the breadcrumb mixture over the macaroni.
+- Sprinkle the butter and breadcrumb mixture over the macaroni.

 - Place the cast iron skillet in the smoker and smoke for 60 minutes